abarreau/gatling-technical-test/README.md

 - `yarn run build` to build the app in production mode
 - `yarn run test` to run unit and integration tests
 - `yarn run e2e` to run end-to-end tests, against a locally running app

+## For the Gatling people reading this code

+Here is a list of things worth mentioning :

+- Added `strictNullCheck: true` in `tsconfig.json`
+- Added GitHub pipeline to check app build consistency and launch automated tests for CI.
+- Added FP-TS (usually for business code)
+- Added a bit of responsive design (but it's not that simple when working with tables)
+- Tried to use TS utility types when it felt right
+- Delay when loading users is faked, to show the spinner
+- To edit the name of user, click on it, change its value and data will be persisted when input loses focus.

 ## Context